riltonfranzonee/gobarber-mobile/README.md

 💈 About GoBarber
 ------------------
 This project is a system of a fictional barbershop called GoBarber.
 The full system has a [**web version**](https://github.com/riltonfranzonee/gobarber) made with ReactJS, an exclusive area for providers, where they are able to list all their appointments, change personal info and recieve notifications everytime a new appointment is created (also via email).
 The application also has a [**mobile version**](https://github.com/riltonfranzonee/gobarber-mobile) made with React Native, an exclusive area for clients, where they are able to create a new appointment with their favorite provider based on the available schedule.
 Besides that, the client is able to cancel the appointment (must be at most 2 hours before the appointment).
-All this system is served by a [**RESTful API**](https://github.com/riltonfranzonee/gobarber-api) made with Node.js
+All this system is served by a [**REST API**](https://github.com/riltonfranzonee/gobarber-api) made with Node.js

  <table>
   <tr>